 - Grab the other 16 ½” board and position it flush inside of the top of the 24” board.
 Clamp a right angle clamp on each side and drill two pilot holes from the 24” board into the 16 ½” board.
 Screw the boards together.
 Unclamp the right angle clamps.
 (See Figure 2).

 - Take the remaining 24” board and clamp it to the already assembled boards, making sure that the two 16 ½” boards are clamped to the inside of the 24” board.
 Make sure that the holes for the dowel rods line up.
 Drill pilot holes in each end of the 24” board and drive screws through it into the 16 ½” boards.
 Remove the clamps.
 (See Figure 3).

 Your ribbon holder frame is now complete.
-It is a good idea to use a right angle square to make sure that the frame is assemble straight.
+It is a good idea to use a right-angle square to make sure that the frame is assembled straight.

 If you thought the last step was easy, this one is even easier.